nonplayer/hammercrawl/hc_rules_smith.md

 ### 5. The Additional Randomizers

-This game works best if you keep a handful of randomizers at hand at all times during play.
-There are a number of them linked in Appendix R of this document, but that list is by no means fully comprehensive.
+The HAMMERCRAWl! method focuses entirely on spontaneous, random play.
+It works best if you keep a handful of randomizers at hand at all times during play.
+A good number of these are linked in the Appendices, but that list is by no means fully comprehensive.
 New tools of this sort seem to pop up every year, and as such it's a glorious time to be gaming and into RPG randomizers.

-# Specific Hammersmith Actions

-The sub-sections beyond are an alphabetized reference of all the specific Hammersmith rules for core actions you are expected to take.
-These are mainly the *new* game rules, unique to the HAMMERCRAWL! experience, and most have been previously referenced in the Players' section.
+## Time-Keeping

+This system of gaming requires a strict enforcement of timekeeping in the nature of "turns" of dungeon action.
+In accordance with classic rules:

+* One Round = Ten Seconds of in-game time
+* One Turn = Ten Minutes of in-game time (or Sixty Rounds of action time)
+* One Hour = 6 Turns (or 360 Rounds)

+This is crucial for keeping track of light sources and special short-duration game effects.
+Some basic notes of importance for the B/X and related rules sets that we use:

+* A **Torch** lasts for 1 Hour (6 Turns)
+* A **Lantern** lasts for 4 Hours (24 turns) on 1 flask of oil
+* **Light spells** last for 6 turns, +1 per caster level
+* Each **Explore Action** costs a turn as well.
+This does not locate any secrets, but does give a full visual description of the room they are entering.
+* Each **Combat encounter** lasts a minimum of 1 turn, *regardless* of actual number of rounds.
+Combats longer than 60 rounds can last more than 1 turn - divide the total number of rounds by 60, rounding up, minimum of 1.
+That's how many turns it takes.
+* **Searching for Secrets** takes one turn per 10 x 10 area of the node, and uses the Search skill.
+Characters can split up to search different places simultaneously and save time.
+For thieves, this will also include searching for traps.

+One player in the group should be the designated time-keeper, responsible for tracking all time-based effects that the party is employing (such a light sources).

+## Other Things You Might Need to Track

+I just use a graph paper notebook for these, or a OneNote book:

+* Character list (player names, PC names, classes, AC)
+* Dungeon Level Exit Roll Tally
+* Death List

-## The Explore Action
+## The Players' "Explore" Action

 This is the real meat of the HAMMERCRAWL! experience, right here.
-The Explore Action is the primary method of moving the game onward.
+The Party's Explore Action (additionally detailed in the player document) is the primary method of moving the game onward.
 Most of the at-table randomization happens when the party chooses to explore and move onward.

 Here's What you need to do when the players choose a new Explore Action: